elct9620/pdf64/CONVENTIONS.md

 ### Internal Packages

 - `controller` to implement the API interface.
+- `repository` to implement the data access layer.
 - `usecase` to implement the business logic.
 - `entity` to define the domain entities.